glyfish/glyfish.github.io/_drafts/continuous_state_markov_chain_equilibrium.md

     return samples
 ```

-The function `ar_1_difference_series` begins by allocating storage for the sample output followed by generation of
+The function `ar_1_difference_series(α, σ, x0, nsamples)` begins by allocating storage for the sample output followed by generation of
 `nsamples` values of {% katex %}\varepsilon_t\sim \textbf{Normal}(0,\ \sigma^2){% endkatex %} with the requested standard deviation, {% katex %}\sigma{% endkatex %}.
 The samples are then created using the AR(1)
 difference equation.
 A second implementation using the transition kernel, equation
 {% katex %}(6){% endkatex %} is shown below.